 As for the Bigcommerce vs Shopify comparison - carts used to be back-to-back competitors, until Bigcommerce raised its prices.
 Now, the cart appears to be aiming at the richer, enterprise clients than at e-Commerce beginners.

-Customization options are comprehensive, the procedure of adding products is clean and API access can be obtained easily.
+- The procedure of adding products is clean and API access can be obtained easily.
 It doesn’t matter what technical level you’re on, Bigcommerce usability will impress you.

 Platform’s marketing and SEO tools are worth attention.
 Title tags, descriptions and keywords to each product, custom URLs, ability to modify robot.txt, make your own 301 redirects and much much more - are all at your disposal.